peterfazekas/phonebook/README.md

 ## Run the application

+Note: When application is running locally it uses H2 in memory database.

 There are several ways to run the application
 1. With IDE: you can use IDE build in run support.
 Find the `com.demo.phonebook.PhonebookApplication` class and run the `main` method with IDE.
 2. Run with JDK: after bou built the application with maven, you cen run it with JDK: